Contribution: Translating Chemistry as a Language

 • Components:

-• Encoder/Decoder: Recurrent Neural Networks (RNN) using Gated Recurrent Units (GRU).
+• Encoder/Decoder: Recurrent Neural Networks (RNN) constructed using Gated Recurrent Units (GRU).

-• Embedding: Decoder output passes through an embedding layer before concatenation with the context vector.
+• Embedding: Decoder output passes through a continuous embedding layer before concatenating with the attention context vector.

 Evaluation